 Tip: Sew name tags into your child’s uniform so that if anything is misplaced, your child has more of a chance of getting it back.

 Tip: Purchase the uniform in a slightly bigger size so that your child has room to grow.

-School uniform makes it easier for teachers to ensure all students are dressed in a smart manner so that they represent the school with pride.
-If each child was wearing something different, it would be much harder to monitor what they were all wearing and enforce rules about what’s acceptable.
+School uniforms also makes it easier for teachers to ensure all students are dressed in a smart manner so that they represent the school with pride.
+For my boys school the uniform is prescriptive from the crested jumper and tie right down to the colour of the school socks.
+While my pair often moan that they would love to be able to wear their own clothes (ie football jersey!)
+I am fully supportive of the uniform.
+It helps the parents an the teachers in my view.
+For example even for the teacher when out and about with their class on field trips, if each child was wearing something different, it would be much harder to monitor what they were all wearing and enforce rules about what’s acceptable.
 Wearing a uniform at school will also help prepare your child for the future when they may have to wear a uniform for work.

 One of the most important benefits of school uniform is that it reduces bullying and peer pressure amongst students.
 If children had to wear their own clothes to school, they might feel anxious that they’re not “cool” enough or worry what their friends are going to say.
+My boys football team have also introduced a “uniform” as the regular Saturday morning training had descended into a battle of the Premier League teams.
+It makes it a lot more cohesive and gives the sense of “one team”.
 A child cannot be judged or harassed about what they’re wearing if they are all wearing the same thing.
-What’s more, school uniform will be far less distracting, allowing children to focus on their schoolwork.